rdz-oss/BattyBirdNET-Pi/README.md

 * Inherits many great things from BirdNET-Pi
 * Right now only enabled for European bat species
 * US species will be added soon

+Open to the core:
+* Can be assembled fully on open hardware (RaspberryPi, Audiomoth)
+* Open source operating system
+* Open source software runs it
+* Open data from GER, UK, FR, SE, USA, ... used to train the machine learning component
+* Open source machine learning project for bat call identification

 ### Screenshot
 Overview page